igarizio/scrapy-podcast-rss/README.md

     * ``guid``: Unique identifier of the episode.

 ## Example
-You can find a minimal example of a spider using this package in this repo [scrapy-podcast-rss-example](https://github.com/igarizio/scrapy-podcast-rss-example).
+You can find a minimal example of a spider using this package here:
+[scrapy-podcast-rss-example](https://github.com/igarizio/scrapy-podcast-rss-example).

 ### Note on using S3 as storage